OlympusDAO-Education/Documentation/frax-partnership/staking_lp.md

 # Stake OHM-FRAX LP Tokens

-A [new partnership between OlympusDAO and Frax Finance](https://olympusdao.medium.com/ohm-x-frax-a-new-breed-of-partnership-95cd1cc01770) allows users to stake OHM-FRAX LP tokens to earn OHM and FXS rewards.
+To promote the growth of OHM-FRAX liquidity, users can earn OHM and FXS rewards by staking OHM-FRAX LP tokens on [Frax Finance](https://frax.finance/).

 ## How to Stake LP Tokens